UNICATION P25 SOLUTIONS:

 Supports multiple system protocols:

 Single/Dual Band models in VHF, UHF, 700-800 MHz

 Up to 512 Channels and 4 Scan Modes (Free, Silent, Normal, Priority)

 IP67 RATING - Waterproof & Dustproof

-RECEIVE 2-TONE PAGES AND MONITOR P25 RADIO TRAFFIC WITH ONE DEVICE
+RECEIVE 2-TONE PAGES AND P25 RADIO COMMUNICATIONS WITH A SINGLE DEVICE

 COMMUNICATE WITH SURROUNDING DEPARTMENTS/AGENCIES FOR IMPROVED MUTUAL AID